 In order to graduate, a student shall have a minimum cumulative grade point average of 2.00 for the total of all college-level credit attempted at William Jessup University.
-Specific degree program requirements must be met, including appropriate internship requirements.
+Specific degree program requirements must be met, including appropriate internship requirements, 36 upper division units, and a cultural studies course.